Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/BATCH-VOLUME-TEST-DESIGN.md

 - CLI:
   - `--testType BATCH_VOLUME` dispatches to `run_batch_volume_tests`.
   - Reuse existing flags for runtime, client count, logging, etc.
-  - Batch-size per request is controlled by a new `--batchTripleCount` (or reusing the existing flag name if already present).
+  - Batch-size per request is controlled by a new `--batchTripleCount`:
+    - Default: 10.
+    - Only meaningful when `--testType BATCH_VOLUME`; ignored for other test types.
+    - Should be chosen so that `3 * batchTripleCount` does not exceed the DMS `MAX_BATCH_SIZE` configuration for the `/batch` endpoint.
+  - `--batchTripleCount` is also configurable via the `PERF_BATCH_TRIPLE_COUNT` environment variable for consistency with other harness settings.
 - Config:
   - DMS discovery (base metadata + OpenAPI) is used *only* if needed to derive identity/natural key fields.
   - Otherwise, batch scenarios rely on known natural keys from the factories.